 The capex requirement for mobile technology and IoT devices is moderate, with Iots of enablers creating differing components.
 However, the utility businesses enabling 5G connectivity require much more.
 This, however, is offset by more modest requirements from 5G enablers such as Cisco and Keysight (Verizon spent 14% of sales on capex in 2019 vs Cisco 2% and Keysight 3%).
 The R&D requirement, nevertheless, remains high across these technologies, particularly from semiconductor manufacturers (Xilinx 24% R&D/Sales in 2019 & Broadcom 21%).
+BUSINESS MODEL

 Although mobile technology can be thought of as discretionary products, 5G provides a more stable cycle, with countries continuing their spend in a push to lead this new technology.
 In terms of profitability, mobile technology has tended towards more premium products with more sophisticated functionality (Apple operating margin 25% 2019).
 Similarly, the semiconductor and networking businesses exposed to 5G are able to yield expansive margins by way of their increasingly complex products (Xilinx operating margin 31% and Cisco 27%).
+OPPORTUNITY

 The market opportunity for 5G applications is significant with new technologies relying on its fruition (autonomous vehicles, IoT and better internet access globally to name a few).
-Mobile technology, however, is more evolutionary than revolutionary with updates on the latest versions arriving regularly.
+Mobile technology, however, is more evolutionary than revolutionary, with updates on the latest versions arriving regularly.
 Nonetheless, increasingly connected smart devices should provide ample growth opportunity across applications.

+UNIVERSE STATISTICS

+QUAL

+Total Number of Companies: 54 Gross Margin:

+Market Cap (\$bn): 16 ROC:

+Company Age (years): 22 NET D/E:

+All data median, unless otherwise stated

+OPPORTUNITY SET

-All data median, unless otherwise stated OPPORTUNITY SET While Motorola and Nokia may have initiated the mobile phone revolution some 40 years ago, the largest manufacturers of smartphones today include Apple, Samsung, and a handful of Chinese manufactures.
+While Motorola and Nokia may have initiated the mobile phone revolution some 40 years ago, the largest manufacturers of smartphones today include Apple, Samsung, and a handful of Chinese manufactures.
 These companies are continually pushing the boundaries of what it means to be a smartphone, with better cameras, foldable screens, and facial recognition.
 However, the manufacturing of a smartphone consists of much more than just the branding.
-While the iPhone may have been designed by Apple, the majority of its components come from adjacent players: from AAC Technologies - who provide the acoustics and haptics - to Broadcom - who supply the modem chips - to Foxconn - who bring everything together to create a finished product.
-These enablers are typically exposed to high levels of customer concentration risk but can provide an alternative exposure to the mobile technology evolution.
+While the iPhone may have been designed by Apple,

+Μ ΓΟΧΟΟΠΠ

+Although the smart device opportunity set is more in its infancy, it does provide a glimpse into the future of tech, as it becomes more compact and integrated into traditional objects.
+For example, Acuity Brands, the largest luminaires company in North America, is using its lights as a base for new technology, integrating sensors capable of measuring CO2 levels, to tracking the movement of customers within a shop.
+The majority of investment opportunities, however, come from larger businesses which are building out their portfolio of smart devices either through acquisition or internal

+Alphabet